 3. Your Employer is Refusing to Submit Your Claim

 If your employer is not following the documented processes required for you to start receiving benefits from the business or their private insurance company, talk to an attorney as soon as possible.
-An attorney can help you engage with your employer and, if a civil action is needed, will take steps to bring the case to the attention of the Iowa Workers’ Compensation Commissioner.
+Speak to an attorney about workers’ compensation can help you engage with your employer and, if a civil action is needed, will take steps to bring the case to the attention of the Iowa Workers’ Compensation Commissioner.